Purification of Noisy Measurements and Faithful Distillation of Entanglement: Distilling Entanglement

-When a measurement in the second register $A_2B_2$ is noisy, the local operations of two parties are imperfect.
-Consequently, entanglement cannot be distilled from weakly entangled states.
-For instance, for a noisy measurement with $p=0.1$, see Eq. (\ref{eq:nm}), entanglement can be distilled only when $F>0.617$ \cite{PhysRevA.59.169}.
-No entanglement can be distilled if $p>1-1/\sqrt{2}\approx 0.29 $.
+In Ref. \cite{PhysRevA.59.169}, noisy LOCC are considered in the distillation protocol, particularly, measurements in the second register $A_2B_2$ suffering from a depolarization noise, see Eq. (\ref{eq:nm}).
+It turns out that the protocol with noisy LOCC cannot distill ebits from all two-qubit entangled states.
+For instance, for a depolarization noise with $p=0.1$ in Eq. (\ref{eq:nm}), meaning an error rate is $5\%$, entanglement can be distilled only when $F>0.617$ \cite{PhysRevA.59.169}.
+No entanglement can be distilled if $p>1-1/\sqrt{2}\approx 0.29 $: noise is crucial in the distillation of entanglement.

+In what follows, we incorporate the protocol for purifying noisy measurements to the distillation of entanglement, see Fig. \ref{fig:mixed state distillation with MEF}.
+The goal is primarily to improve a lower bound of an initial fidelity, denoted by $F>L$, such that a resulting fidelity increases $F^{'}>F$.
+That is, $L=1/2$ for noiseless LOCC and $L>1/2$ for noisy LOCC with a depolarization noise on measurements \cite{PhysRevA.59.169}, and we aim to maintain $L = 1/2$ even if LOCC are noisy.
+As a byproduct, the improvement also allows us to optimize the resources for entanglement distillation.

+For generality, we do not restrict to measurements with a depolarization noise in Eq. (\ref{eq:nm}), considered in Ref. \cite{PhysRevA.59.169}.
+We begin with measurements containing general noise in Eq. (\ref{eq:nm01}) and seek a lower bound $L^{(n,m)}$ with $n-1$ and $m-1$ target qubits of Alice and Bob, respectively, for purification of noisy measurements.

+We now remark that noisy measurements with a depolarization noise in Eq. (\ref{eq:nm}), that is, particular instances with $t=0$ in Eq. (\ref{eq:nm01}), lead to the worst-case scenario.
+To be precise, let us suppose that an error rate $s$ is given in a noisy measurement in Eq. (\ref{eq:nm01}) and apply them to the distillation of entanglement.
+A lower bound for the distillability may depend on parameters $s$ and $t$, denoted by $L^{(1,1)} (s,t)$ without the purification protocol yet, turns out to be the highest for $t=0$, which corresponds to a depolarization noise in Eq. (\ref{eq:nm}), see Fig. \ref{fig:graph2}.
+The proof is detailed in Supplemental Material.
+Hence, for a given error rate $s$, we have, \bea \max_s L^{(1,1)}(s,t) = L^{(1,1)}(s,0), \eea The results in Ref. \cite{PhysRevA.59.169} consider the worst-case scenario.